That is the question.

 Many of us have had a conversation or more on social media with random strangers, and as social media posts have developed, we are seeing more trends and similar behaviours.

-You have your rational thinkers who provide information based on fact and experience, and then you have those who believe freedom of speech gives them the opportunity to post what they want.
+You have your rational thinkers who provide information based on fact and experience, and then you have those who believe freedom of speech (or more accurately expression), gives them the opportunity to post what they want.

 Sometimes there are genuine feelings behind these responses, and sometimes people are rocking the boat because it is something to do.